craftcms/docs/docs/nitro/commands.md

 ## `db add`

-Create a new database on a database engine in a machine.
+Creates a new database on a database engine in a machine.

 ```bash
 nitro db add [<options>]